Cognition in Complex Environments

 Collectively, we are interested in understanding the functional and neural mechanisms that support mind and behaviour.
 Our goal is to understand human cognition in complex and dynamic real-world scenarios.
 We pursue this by taking some research out of the laboratory and into the real world using a diverse set of research methods – combining multiple physiological measures.

-Find out more more about our Centre for Mobile Cognition.
+Find out more about our Centre for Mobile Cognition.

 We are motivated by the belief that the future of Psychology lies in multi-disciplinary and impact-oriented research, underpinned by strong theory, rich data and powerful computational analysis.
 We are confident that basic research and impact go naturally together, and that high-quality research investigating complex naturalistic behaviour provides exciting opportunities to develop and test psychological theories.

-In their first year of life, children undergo crucial changes in their perceptual, motor, cognitive, and social abilities.
-By systematically observing these changes we aim to gain understanding in what stimulates and what constrains child development in these different domains.
+In the early years of childhood, children undergo crucial changes in their perceptual, motor, cognitive, and social abilities.
+By systematically testing and observing these changes we aim to gain understanding of what stimulates and what constrains child development in these different domains.

 Psychology at the University of Stirling has a long history of excellence in developmental research.
-We are concerned with several questions.
+We have our own in-house Kindergarten and specialist lifespan research laboratory.

 Stirling has an outstanding record of face research.
 We study various aspects of face perception and memory, including low level visual processing, adaptation, gaze perception, developmental, mate preference and attractiveness, and mechanisms of recognition.
 We also cover forensic and neuropsychological aspects such as unfamiliar face matching, eye-witness memory, and identifying markers of covert face recognition (prosopagnosia, concealed face recognition).